Healthcare at Home

 On-line: the Handbook is available for searching and viewing on Google Books, free of charge.
 Obviously it is much less convenient than having a printed copy but it does mean that anyone with web access can look up a subject they are interested in and read the relevant pages/s.
 Go to Google Books and search for 'McArdle Disease Handbook', or simply click on this link.
 You can then use the search box, or the drop down contents list near the top right of the page.
 Then scroll through the chapter page by page.

 PDF: a PDF copy can be made available for your personal use only in return for a donation, guideline £5.
 Please contact the Type 5 Co-ordinator via the 'Contact Us' page.

-Version 1.1 (published October 2011) is the same as Version 1 (published August 2011) but with the addition of an index.
+Version 1.1.1 (published August 2015) has minor corrections, version 1.1 (published October 2011) is the same as version 1 (published August 2011) but with the addition of an index.
 The index to Version 1 is available as a PDF file.
 Click here to download.

 Corrections and clarifications